AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

       def logic_forward(self, nums):
          return sum(nums)

-   kb = AddKB(pseudo_label_list=list(range(10)))
+   kb = AddKB()

-Then, we create a reasoner by instantiating the class ``Reasoner`` and passing the knowledge base as an parameter.
+Next, we create a reasoner by instantiating the class ``Reasoner``, passing the knowledge base as a parameter.
-Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
+Due to the indeterminism of abductive reasoning, there could be multiple candidate pseudo-labels compatible to the knowledge base.
-When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return only one candidate that has the highest consistency.
+In such scenarios, the reasoner can minimize inconsistency and return the pseudo-label with the highest consistency.

 .. code:: python